niki4smirn/space-gate/readme.md

 # SPACEGATE

-Spacegate is cooperative online game written in C++ using Qt and Protobuf.
+Spacegate is a cooperative online game written in C++ using Qt and Protobuf.

 You are on a spaceship with your friends.
 Solve minigames to stay alive!